 Founder and CEO

 Dr. Darian Marcel Parker graduated from Yale University with a PhD, M.Phil. and MA in sociocultural anthropology, and earned BAs in English literature and anthropology with Highest Honors from UCLA's College of Honors.
-A much sought-after test prep expert with nearly 20 years of professional tutoring experience, Dr. Parker is a published author in the fields of education, anthropology and philosophy, and serves as the editor for Lexington Books' Anthropology and Education Series.
-He is also an adjunct professor at New York University, where he teaches anthropology courses in the Division of Applied Undergraduate Studies.
+In addition to being a test prep expert, Dr. Parker teaches at three different colleges.
+He is an adjunct professor in NYU's School of Professional Studies, where he teaches cultural anthropology, he is on faculty at the Juilliard School, where he teaches West African dance, and he is an adjunct professor at the New School, where he teaches West African dance and anthropology.
+He is the author of Sartre and No Child Left Behind: An Existential Psychoanalytic Anthropology of Urban Schooling (Rowman and Littlefield Press, 2015), and "The Haze", which appears in Pedagogies in the Flesh: Case Studies on the Embodiment of Sociocultural Difference (Palgrave Macmillan Press, 2017).
+Fulfilling a lifelong dream of becoming an astrophysicist, he returned to school in 2021 to pursue a double major in astrophysics and mathematics at Columbia University in the School of General Studies.
 An active member of the Yale Alumni Association, Dr. Parker also volunteers as an interviewer for prospective Yale admits.
-Additionally, he is a proud board member of Y-Apply, a nonprofit organization that helps high-achieving public school students from diverse backgrounds apply to top-tier colleges and universities.
+Additionally, he has previously served on the boards of both Anthropology of Consciousness, and of Y-Apply, a nonprofit organization that helps high-achieving public school students from diverse backgrounds apply to top-tier colleges and universities.

 Dr. Parker's academic and professional successes are the direct results of his mother’s wise admonitions.
 Having less than modest financial resources and having resided in a section of Winston-Salem, NC compromised by crime, Parker’s mother knew that she had to take a clever approach to ensuring her son’s future.
 As a child, Parker would frequently ask his mother questions, to which the perennial response would be: “Figure it out.”
 The young Parker soon became accustomed to confronting challenging intellectual puzzles with an unusual sense of determination, autonomy and enjoyment.
 It was his mother’s words that propelled him to master the SAT and the most difficult high school course material.
 "Figuring it out" eventually led Parker to earn the title of class salutatorian of his high school, the senior award for “Superior Achievement in Mathematics”, AP Scholar, and many other high school distinctions.
 As a college undergraduate and graduate student, Parker continued to merit numerous prestigious prizes and distinctions, including national awards for writing, cum laude, English Departmental Highest Honors, College Honors and several doctoral research fellowships.